How To Stop Windows 10 Update from Restarting Your PC Automatically

 Make sure to click the button under Set as metered connection to turn it On

 Now, Windows should not download Windows updates automatically as long as you’re using this internet connection.
-You can set more than one WiFi connections as a “Metered Connection”.
+You can set more than one WiFi connection as a “Metered Connection”.
 This should also stop the restarting problem since no updates will be installed unless you install then yourself.

 Is Your PC Healthy?